katersonnbert/gitnotes/GoLang.md

 # Constants
 - Constants are declared like variables using the keyword `const`.
-- Constants can only be initialized at the point of their declaration, but can take advantage of type inference.
+- Constants can only be initialized at the same time as their declaration, but can take advantage of type inference.

         const epicPants string = "Her epic pants on the other hand are very constant" fmt.Println(epicPants)
         const epicShirt = "As is her epic shirt, which interestingly is also made of inferred" fmt.Println(epicShirt, reflect.TypeOf(epicShirt))

         const intern = 10
         const lowFloat = 1.2
         fmt.Println("Meanwhile the", reflect.TypeOf(intern), "does not even know its inferred",